Clarity logoClarity logoClarity

 Capital Budgeting: Which Projects to Invest In

 Capital budgeting is the process of evaluating and selecting long-term investment projects.
-This is arguably the most important decision a company makes — invest in the right projects and the company thrives; invest in the wrong ones and shareholder value is destroyed.
+This is one of the main decision a company makes — invest in the right projects and the company thrives; invest in the wrong ones and shareholder value is destroyed.
 The CFA exam tests four primary decision criteria.

 Net Present Value (NPV)

-NPV is the gold standard of capital budgeting.
+NPV is the standard method in capital budgeting.
 It calculates the present value of all expected future cash flows from a project, discounted at the company's required rate of return (typically WACC), minus the initial investment:

 NPV = ∑ [CFt / (1 + r)^t] − Initial Investment